OT-OSM/galera/README.md

 [slave]
 192.168.1.210    ansible_user=ubuntu    server_id=5
 ```
-An inventory should look like this for galera cluster to add new node:-
+An inventory should look like this to add new node in existing galera cluster:-
 ```ini
 [master]
 192.168.1.198    ansible_user=ubuntu    node_name=Node1